nebula-protocol/nebula-contracts/contracts/nebula-airdrop/README.md

 ### `RegisterMerkleRoot`

-Registers a new merkle root under a next stage.
+Registers a new Merkle root under a next stage.

 ```json
 {